joao-vitor-souza/comick2pdf/README.md

 ```
 ![convertion](https://user-images.githubusercontent.com/90481938/213005542-ff28783f-6308-4896-a591-a3f36ed216d9.png)

-You'll be prompted with a download tab asking where you want to download the images, in my case, I'm going to download them to `"/home/joao/Downloads/"`.
+You'll be prompted with a download tab asking where you want to download the images; in my case, I'm going to download them to `"/home/joao/Downloads/"`.

-After some seconds the PDF will be created at `"/home/joao/Manga/"`:
+After some seconds the PDF will be created at `"/home/joao/Mangas/"`:

 ![pdf](https://user-images.githubusercontent.com/90481938/213005485-51991190-aeb6-4634-ac60-b6b32db1f8ba.png)